The-Devoyage/rly.chat/README.md

 5. Bongo scans it and is redirected to import contact endpoint.
 JWT is pulled from URL bar and sent to server at `/import_contact`
 6. Contact/Address is decrypted and sent back to Bongo so he can add it to his contact list.
 The tracked UUID is expired in the DB and the JWT is invalidated.
 7. Bongo now has Nick's "Address" and "Public Key" - He can now chat with Nick.
-8. A redis message is posted to nick, sharing Bongo's address and public key, encrypted with nicks public key - so that nick can get bongo's contact.
+8. A Kafka message is posted to nick, sharing Bongo's address and public key, encrypted with nicks public key - so that nick can get bongo's contact.

 **One Existing User**
 1. Nick clicks "share contact".